ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

 In this case, the DKIM signature's "d=" parameter includes a DNS domain that is neither the same as, a parent of, nor a child of the RFC5322.From domain.
 Thus, the identifiers are not in alignment.

 ##  Domain Owner Example {#domain-owner-example}

 A Domain Owner that wants to use DMARC should have already deployed and tested SPF and DKIM.
 The next step is to publish a DNS record that advertises a DMARC policy for the Domain Owner's Organizational Domain.

 ###  Entire Domain, Monitoring Only {#entire-domain-monitoring-only}

 The owner of the domain "example.com" has deployed SPF and DKIM on its messaging infrastructure.
-The owner wishes to begin using DMARC with a policy that will solicit aggregate feedback from Mail Receivers without affecting how the messages are processed, in order to:
+The owner wishes to begin using DMARC with a policy that will solicit aggregate feedback from Mail Receivers without affecting how the messages are processed in order to:

 *  Confirm that its legitimate messages are authenticating correctly